 They made constant trips to the farmer’s market, but even there, the meat wasn’t cut properly, and was often sold frozen.
 Yet again, they decided to take matters into their own hands, and started their own butcher shop.

-Today, Porter Road works with select local farms, processes all meat in their own facility in Kentucky, and expertly hand-cuts every piece.
+Today, Porter Road works with select farms, and expertly hand-cuts every piece at their Kentucky facility.
 While the butcher shop has become a cult favorite for people who live nearby, Chris and James realized that friends and family outside of Nashville were still stuck eating low quality, grocery store meat.
 In 2017, they decided to take Porter Road online with the goal of making the world’s best meat accessible nationwide.

 Chris Carter "The Wildcard"